lablup/beps/drafts/BEP-1008-RBAC.md

    2. Verify the scope hierarchy rule is followed
    3. For resource permissions, verify the granter has access to the specific resource
 4. If all checks pass, the Permission is granted; otherwise, an appropriate error message is returned.
-5. The grant action is recorded with granted_by and granted_at information for audit purposes.

 ### Database Schema